targetteal/o2-pt/rule-book.md

 It's up to the Facilitator to decide how specifically the review mode is conducted, except if a restriction determines otherwise.

-Detailed suggestions can be found in the pattern book.
+Detailed suggestions can be found in the Pattern Library.

 ## Sync Mode